Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 - Posting duplicate content, whether from a single account or across multiple accounts

-- Stories where the content is clipped with the sole purpose of linking to the rest of the article on a different website
+- Stories where the content is clipped with the purpose of linking to the rest of the article on a different website

-- Repeatedly using responses or other interactions as a method of promotion
+- Repeatedly using responses or other interactions as a method of promotion or marketing

 - Participating in bounty campaigns or brigades to artificially inflate rankings for posts, accounts, businesses, or products